pippinbarr/cart253-2019/modules/core-variables/core-variables.md

 - How would I make my avatar move around on the screen?
 --

-- I'd need to __change the numbers__ representing its location, but I _can't_, because...
+- I'd need to __change the numbers__ representing its location, but I _can't_, because __once the program is running, "hardcoded" numbers cannot change__

---

-__Once the program is running, "hardcoded" numbers cannot change__

 ???

-- By "hardcoded" we just mean that you write the __actual number__ directly into your program
+- By "hardcoded" we just mean when you write the __actual number__ directly into your program
 - Once you write it like that, it will never change while the program is running
-- Not to mention how inconvenient it would be to go through changing every single number relative to the others to move the face, god forbid I want to change its size!
+- Not to mention how inconvenient it would be to go through changing every single number relative to the others to move the face...

 ---